 - As counting develops, teach number patterns and counting by 2’s, 5’s, and 10’s.

-- Use a number chart to see what numbers look like visually.
+- Use a number chart or hundreds chart to see what numbers look like visually.
 Point to each number as it is said.

 - Encourage kids to practice one-to-one counting with small objects.
-Have small groups of objects set up in a center for them to count.
+Set up small groups of objects in a center for them to count.
+Use a ten frame to help organize objects.

 - Provide number cards (like those seen below) for kids to represent with counting chips.